Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Experiments

 \subsection{Error-Type Analysis}

-\cref{tab:kimina_fix_errors} reports error-type statistics for the augmented Kimina-8B prover under random tree search, analogous to those presented for Goedel-32B in \cref{tab:goedel_fix_errors}.
+\cref{tab:kimina_fix_errors} reports error-type statistics for Kimina-Expert under random tree search, analogous to those presented for Goedel-Expert in \cref{tab:goedel_fix_errors}.
 For each error type, we report its occurrence frequency, the number of distinct problems in which it appears, the empirical probability of correction by refinement, and its relative frequency in the refinement training data.

-Overall, Kimina-8B exhibits trends consistent with those observed for Goedel-32B.
+Overall, Kimina-Expert exhibits trends consistent with those observed for Goedel-Expert.
 Error types that admit localized corrective actions (e.g., \texttt{failed to synthesize}) achieve higher correction probabilities, while errors corresponding to deep semantic reasoning or poorly localized failures remain difficult to repair despite substantial training exposure.
 All error types with nonzero correction probability appear across many distinct problems and are present in the training distribution, indicating that refinement generalizes over recurring failure modes rather than memorizing problem-specific solutions.